Stock Tracker

 Sending SMS alerts

-We'll use the Twilio API to send SMS alerts and write a DBOS step to make it durable.
+Now, we'll use the Twilio API to send SMS alerts and write a DBOS step to make it durable.
 You can sign up for a free Twilio account at https://www.twilio.com/try-twilio.
 We'll need a few environment variables to store our Twilio account SID, auth token and phone number.
-The alerts themselves are configured on the app's streamlit frontend.

 twilio_account_sid = os.environ.get('TWILIO_ACCOUNT_SID')